 - Make subtle adjustments to the size of the ESOP pool The ESOP pool size should be directly proportional to the people and management skills of the founder.
-There are founders who build businesses from scratch with a 5% pool, and there are ones who allocate a 25% ESOP pool in the early-stage itself.
+Some founders build businesses from scratch with a 5% pool, and there are ones who allocate a 25% ESOP pool in the early stage itself.
 There is no particular benchmark based on which startups should build their ESOP pool.
 The allocation can be anything depending on the company’s market position, investment stage, and other factors.
 However, it is advised that founders should not dilute the ESOP pool when the VC comes in with the investment.
-Doing this, they would end up diluting everything on their part, and have a lesser stake than the VC.
-Founders should wait for the next fundraise to dilute the ESOP pool, and partner with the VC to do so.
+Doing this, they would end up diluting everything on their part and have a lesser stake than the VC.
+Founders should wait for the next fundraise to dilute the ESOP pool and partner with the VC to do so.
 Both VCs and founders should share the dilution of the ESOP pool.

 Here’s the link to the full webinar:

-Deepak Abbot has proved his mettle in the startup world as an all-rounder who is capable of doing anything from product management & web development to analytics & marketing.
-Deepak joined the early product team in Paytm in 2013 and in a five-year run drove engagement & created marketing impact to become a Senior Vice President.
+Deepak Abbot has proved his mettle in the startup world as an all-rounder who can do anything from product management & web development to analytics & marketing.
+Deepak joined the early product team in Paytm in 2013 and, in a five-year run, drove engagement & created marketing impact to become a Senior Vice President.
 Now, Deepak has taken the entrepreneurial plunge and is building his own startup.

 Why are ESOPs important?

-- Prioritise ESOPs as a preferred equity grant
+- Prioritize ESOPs as a preferred equity grant

 - Have an employee-friendly ESOP policy or don’t have it at all

 - Avoid ‘bait-and-switch’ ESOP schemes.
 Your employees will feel cheated